tomasmikeska/speech-driven-facial-animation/README.md

 ### Usage

-Training pipeline is configures using Hydra configuration files present in `configs/`.
-All options in used config file can be overwritten using command-line arguments.
+Training pipeline is configured using Hydra config files present in `configs/`.
+All options in config file can be overwritten using command-line arguments.
 (Hydra docs: https://hydra.cc/docs/intro)

 Train model